JamesSuttonNZ/Chess/README.md

 #  Chess

-A GUI Chess game made in Java as a learning exercise.
+A Chess game made in Java.